 Gauntlet styles reach further past the wrist and up the forearm, and they also secure at both the wrist and the arm.

-We do like gauntlet styles, such as the Five RFX WP, because the setup is like wearing both a belt and suspenders.
-The glove stays put around the wrist and also stays put up the sleeve of your jacket.
-The overall fit is also influenced by the cuff of your jacket, and if the sleeve opens wide enough to fit over the gauntlet.
+We do like gauntlet styles, such as the Held Air n Dry GTX II and Five RFX WP, because the setup is like wearing both a belt and suspenders.
+A glove with a gauntlet cinches around the wrist and also stays put up the sleeve of your jacket.
+The overall fit is also influenced by the cuff of your jacket or over top of your cuff, depending on your preference.

 Unlike motorcycle boots, armored gloves are pretty lightweight.
 At a minimum, you’ll want protection on your knuckles and a broad palm slider.
 Also, consider having armor across the back of your hand.